learnfreedotpk/testrepo/README.txt

-This has to change completely man
+This has to change completely man kana